Advanced Light Microscopy Core (ALMC)

 - STED (stimulation emission depletion) super-resolution imaging with resolution beyond diffraction limit, down to 50nm in-plane resolution, two-channel for co-localization.

-- Soon to have super-resolution localization 3D STORM/PALM instrument that can achieve 20nm in-plane resolution and 50nm axial resolution.
+- 3D STORM/PALM (super-resolution localization) that can achieve 20nm in-plane resolution and 50nm axial resolution.

 - Soon to have nSPIRO (modulation tracking) for super-resolution imaging of small moving objects (i.e. microvili, cilia, etc).